* 2nd – 9th Advanced Appellate Program Bundle (CA) (OnDemand Streaming or Recorded Packages)*

 Our 8th Annual Advanced Appellate Conference (2023) video or audio recorded package can be purchased here.

-If you would like to purchase a different bundle of our appellate programs please go here for our general bundle. *new orders only.
+If you would like to purchase a different bundle of our appellate programs please go here for our comprehensive Appellate Law Bundle. *new orders only.

 Are you interested in enhancing your presentation skills?
 There’s no better moment than now to take action!
 Order a copy of Faith Pincus’ book, “Being Heard: Presentation Skills for Attorneys,” published by the ABA.
 ABA members can enjoy a special discount of 10%-20%.